Sale!

 Between the IHS and larger cooler, Minifree uses high quality Arctic MX-6 thermal paste.
 This is because the liquid metal is conductive, but safe to use underneath the IHS.
 MX-6 provides thermal performance that is almost comparable to the liquid metal that Minifree uses (Thermal Grizzly Conductonaut).

 Minifree does this on *every* CPU.
 NOTE: The CPU pictured is an i5-4590.
 Minifree provides this or the i5-4570 (virtually identical performance).
-You can also pick the i7-4790k for a fee, which is about 30% faster.

 Why use *these* machines?